wyattsamuelw/Data_projects_TripleTen/README.md

 # Data Projects - TripleTen Data Analytics Bootcamp

 This repository contains a collection of data analytics projects completed during the TripleTen Data Analytics Bootcamp.
-Each project showcases advanced data analysis skills using tools such as Excel, Power BI, SQL, and Python.
+Each project showcases advanced data analysis skills using tools such as Excel, Power BI, and SQL.

 ### Table of Contents for Projects
 | Project Number | Title | Description |